What Students Should Know about The Picture of Dorian Gray

-We have prepared a “The Picture of Dorian Gray” essay for you.
+We have prepared a “The Picture of Dorian Gray” essay for you just in case you don’t know what to do and need someone to “write me an essay.”
 As an English writer of the late nineteenth and early twentieth centuries, Oscar Wilde, in his intellectual novel, “The Portrait of Dorian Gray,” raises rather complicated philosophical, aesthetic, and moral problems, pondering the relationship and role of beauty and morality in the life of the individual.
 In Wilde’s novel, there is a mention of the “poison book” that influenced the protagonist so much and pushed him to an immoral way of life, justifying vices.
 Therefore, perhaps, “The Picture of Dorian Gray” is also such a book, as claimed by many of the contemporaries of Wilde.

 There can be arguments for and against this statement.
 By absolutizing beauty, art, showing the attractiveness of vice, and the bohemian life, the author evokes envy, the desire to imitate, to “try everything.”
 Therefore, the book is “immoral.”
 Releasing the beauty of morality, the author shows how such a release affects a person.
 The portrait is paid to Gray’s deeds – the personification of the soul of the hero.
 The dirtier the deeds, the more disgusting the soul becomes.
 In the end, they die together.
-To know what path Dorian Gray has passed to self-destruction, check out our “The Picture Dorian Gray” essay.
+To know what path Dorian Gray has passed to self-destruction, check out our “The Picture Dorian Gray” essay, so you could cope with your how to write my college essay worries easier.

 Oscar Wilde’s “The Picture of Dorian Gray” raises a question concerning the balance between the concepts such as morality, beauty, and the narcissism.
 Not only does this particular work of Wilde questions the necessity of the coexistence of those ideas, but it is observing a relevant issue of the ability to harmoniously combine them in the human nature.
 The personality of Dorian Grey consists of the goodwill carefully hidden under the desire to fulfill the never-ending need of the pleasure.
 Wilde’s vision of spirituality and righteousness in “The Picture…” can be interpreted as the obligation to re-establish the balance between the ethics and aesthetics, and refuse to acknowledge the fact that they are mutually exclusive.